-Configuration management is the discipline of identifying, tracking, and controlling the various components of the IT environment, and it is this information that enables decision making.
+Configuration management is the discipline of identifying, tracking and controlling the various components of the IT environment, and it is this information that enables decision making.
 As you can imagine, however, making better decisions does not come without some hard work.
 Implementation of the full set of ITIL® best practices, or re-engineering your process to fit the ITIL® model, involves a long and often confusing journey.
-Figure below shows the four important areas for an IT organization with respect configuration management.

 Why focus on configuration management?
 Honestly, one of the major focuses for any IT organization should be on configuration management.
 Not many organizations have successfully implemented this central process discipline.
 It is proving to be one of the more challenging processes to do well.
 First, it is important because it is the center of the ITIL® information universe.
 It attempts to build a process to gather, manage, and link information vital to every other ITIL® process discipline.
 Second, it is challenging because it is often a new way of thinking for IT groups.